flagman5/ryevents/README.md

 ryevents
 ========

 Codeigniter based application for Resume management for career fairs.
+Written in 2012

 The application was written using Codeigniter 2.1.3